Chart Color Schemes

 Putney was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Putney's population shows high cultural diversity, with 31.5% born overseas and 31.7% speaking a language other than English at home.
-Christianity is the predominant religion in Putney, accounting for 67.4%, compared to 48.2% across Greater Sydney.
-The top three ancestry groups are Australian (16.6%), English (16.6%), and Chinese (11.5%), which is lower than the regional average of 20.9%.
+Putney's population showed higher cultural diversity compared to most local areas, with 31.5% born overseas and 31.7% speaking a language other than English at home.
+Christianity was the predominant religion in Putney, accounting for 67.4%, compared to 48.2% across Greater Sydney.
+The top three ancestry groups were Australian (16.6%), English (16.6%), and Chinese (11.5%), lower than the regional average of 20.9%.

 Frequently Asked Questions - Diversity